-- The review of cluster C personality disorders:

-- the avoidant personality disorder

-- the dependent personality disorder

-- the obsessive-compulsive personality disorder

-- Review of some of the disturbed personalities not included in the Diagnostic and Statistical Manual of Mental Disorders or placed in its appendix:

-- the authoritarian personality

-- the multiple personality

-- the self-defeating (masochistic) personality

-- the sadistic personality

-- the depressive personality

-- the negativistic (passive-aggressive) personality

-- 1. Diagnostic and Statistical Manual of Mental Disorders (DSM-5), (2013), American Psychiatric Association. - 2.
-Millon T., (2004), Personality Disorders in Modern Life, 2nd Edition, Wiley.
+The review of cluster C personality disorders: the avoidant personality disorder the dependent personality disorder the obsessive-compulsive personality disorder Review of some of the disturbed personalities not included in the Diagnostic and Statistical Manual of Mental Disorders or placed in its appendix: the authoritarian personality the multiple personality the self-defeating (masochistic) personality the depressive personality the negativistic (passive-aggressive) personality Recommended literature 1.
+Diagnostic and Statistical Manual of Mental Disorders (DSM-5), (2013), American Psychiatric Association.
+2. Millon T., (2004), Personality Disorders in Modern Life, 2nd Edition, Wiley.